Ways to increase the CTR of links

 If it looks more or less like this:

-... then it's hard to expect many clicks as it's not attractive to recipients.
+... then it's hard to expect many clicks since it is not attractive to recipients.
 Apparently, some separate phrases were included in it, but in general, most of it remains a guess.

-Of course, the link can be more "obnoxious" such as more special characters:
+Of course, the link can be more "unpleasant", for example, contain more special characters:

-Then only a high degree of trust in the linking organization can encourage the user to do click.
+linking organization can encourage the user to make a click.

-Ultimately, an attractive link fits into this scheme:
+Ultimately, an attractive link fits into this pattern:

 That is, a clear link that is easy to read and allows you to guess what content or page will appear when you click on it.